Azure/bicep-registry-modules/avm/res/resource-graph/query/README.md

 ### Parameter: `name`

-Name of the Resource Graph Query.
+The name of the Resource Graph Query.

 - Required: Yes
 - Type: string